-Jesus' death on the cross, His sacrifice as the Lamb of God who takes away the sins of the world, teaches us that salvation is by grace alone, faith alone, in Christ alone.
+Jesus' death on the cross, His sacrifice as the Lamb of God who takes away the sins of the world, teaches us that salvation is God's work: it is by grace alone, through faith alone, in Christ alone.

 God doesn't ask you to make a sacrifice for your own sins.
 There is nothing you can offer God to cover over your sins.
 Your sins are so great and so serious that they separate you from God.